Ling-Yun-Huang/spark-gcp-data-optimization/README.md

+> 🧩 This repo is currently under development (last edited: Oct 2025)

 # 🚀 Parallelised Data Processing with Spark on Google Cloud: 40x Performance Optimisation for ML Data Pipelines

 This project demonstrates expertise in engineering optimisation, cluster resource control, and rigorous performance verification for I/O-intensive data preprocessing pipelines within a large-scale cloud environment (GCP Dataproc).

 ## 🎯 Abstract
 This project addresses the scalability bottleneck of complex data transformation and ingestion within the ML data preparation workflow.